jondwaite/jondwaite.github.io/content/post/2019-01-29-dynamic-persistent-volumes-with-cse-kubernetes-and-ceph.md

 ### rbd-provisioner {.wp-block-heading}

 Kubernetes is in the process of moving storage provisioners (such as the rbd one we will be using) out of its main packages and into separate projects and packages.
-There&#8217;s also an issue that the kubernetes-controller-manager container no longer has access to an &#8216;rbd&#8217; binary in order to be able to connect to a ceph cluster directly.
-We therefore need to deploy a small &#8216;rbd-provisioner&#8217; to act as the go-between from the kubernetes cluster to the ceph storage cluster.
-This project is available under [this][7] link and the steps below show how to obtain get a kubernetes pod running the rbd-provisioner service up and running (again working from the k8s cluster &#8216;master&#8217; node):<figure class="wp-block-image">
+There's also an issue that the kubernetes-controller-manager container no longer has access to an 'rbd' binary in order to be able to connect to a ceph cluster directly.
+We therefore need to deploy a small 'rbd-provisioner' to act as the go-between from the kubernetes cluster to the ceph storage cluster.
+This project is available under [this][7] link and the steps below show how to obtain get a kubernetes pod running the rbd-provisioner service up and running (again working from the k8s cluster 'master' node):<figure class="wp-block-image">

 <img loading="lazy" decoding="async" width="105" height="32" src="https://kiwicloud.ninja/wp-content/uploads/2019/01/k8s-master-btn.png" alt="" class="wp-image-885" /> </figure>